Gainsight provides the following objects as part of its Data Management:

 You can view the standard objects in Administration > Data Management as shown in the following image.

 A set of standard fields with predefined mappings are shipped by Gainsight.
 Customers can add custom fields, update schema of the custom fields, and implement Read and Join tasks (from Reporting, Journey Orchestrator, and Scorecards).
-Gainsight Connect helps you to import data from Salesforce to MDA standard objects.
+Salesforce Connector helps you to import data from Salesforce to Gainsight standard and custom objects.
 Admins can import data into the standard objects from a CSV file through S3 Connector and Gainsight Bulk API.
 Admins can view and edit the existing records in the MDA standard objects Company, Relationship, and Relationship Type through Data Operation Admin page.
 Admins can also add new records in these standard objects through this page.
 Once data is imported into the standard fields, Admins cannot delete it.

 You can load data into the Gainsight standard objects using the following different ingestion channels: